 🧄 The Kofta spices

 Lamb Koftas are considered a Middle Eastern dish and there are many variations out there.
-Most recipes call for a blend of cumin, coriander and cinnamon, to give that iconic Kofta flavour.
+Most recipes call for a blend of cumin, coriander and mint, to give that iconic Kofta flavour.

 Full recipe with detailed steps in the recipe card at the end of this post.